-We’re Losing Our Minds — Rethinking American Higher Education, authored by Richard P. Keeling and Richard H. Hersh, will be released by Palgrave Macmillan on December 20, 2011, in paperback and hardcover formats.
+We’re Losing Our Minds — Rethinking American Higher Education, authored by Richard P. Keeling and Richard H. Hersh, was released by Palgrave Macmillan in December 2011, in paperback and hardcover formats.

 Based on the authors’ long experience as faculty members, senior administrators, and consultants for more than 500 colleges and universities, the book offers a new, holistic analysis of the problems facing American higher education and offers not only candid, honest analysis but also sound recommendations for how institutions and higher education as a whole must change for learning.